jakeberv/avian_molecular_shifts/README.md

 This is a large, complex R script containing the code for the primary analyses in our manuscript.
 It is separated into 17 sub-sections delimited using curly-bracket notation {}.
 Each section is commented and annotated for reproducibility.
 This script is mostly for processing and analyzing the *output files* from *Janus* and other software applied herein.

+---

-Here we provide a brief overview of the various sub-sections of the script for reader reference.
+Below, we provide a brief overview of the various sub-sections of the script for reader reference.

 ### System report and package references